plfa/plfa.github.io/pages/index.md

 ---
 title     : Table of Contents
+permalink : /
 ---

 This book is an introduction to programming language theory using the